CapIsTainCap/Paint/README.md

 Here you can paint but you have only one color (green) on a jet black background.

-More updates will be added soon
+More updates will be added soon.
+Thank you for visiting.